mailund/pmatch/README.md

 ```

 Translating to and from vectors/`list` objects is relatively simple.
 To
-go from a vector to a linke list, we use `NIL` and `CONS`, and to go the
+go from a vector to a linked list, we use `NIL` and `CONS`, and to go
-other direction we use pattern matching:
+the other direction we use pattern matching:

 ``` r
 vector_to_list <- function(vec) {